jcgneto/bifidobacterium/README.md

 In order to do that the following steps were taken:

 1. Run the common (general) steps in the analysis
-2. Within each phylogroup we ran the snp-sites analysis using the roary output core_geneme_alignment.aln file as input (see scripts named as snp_sites*.sh), followed by filtering putative recombination regions with gubbins (see scripts named as gubbins*.sh) using the .aln file from snp_sites as input
+2. Within each phylogroup (see phylogroup analysis above) we ran the snp-sites analysis using the roary output core_geneme_alignment.aln file as input (see scripts named as snp_sites*.sh), followed by filtering putative recombination regions with gubbins (see scripts named as gubbins*.sh) using the .aln file from snp_sites as input